-In addition to the above it might be appropriate to produce a handover file for the company, giving additional information that the company needs to fully understand what the project team has done.
+In addition to the above, it might be appropriate to produce a handover document for the company that provides additional information that the company needs to fully understand what the project team has done.
 This might include fuller explanations, contact addresses, supplier brochures, computer printouts etc.

 During the week following the project the University Supervisor holds a supervision with each team and gives detailed feedback on the performance.
-During the supervision students are asked for their perceptions of the company.
 Modifications to the report may be necessary following the supervision.
 A final version of the report must be submitted following the supervision, and will be checked by the supervisor before being sent off to the company.
+During the supervision, students have an opportunity to share their perceptions of the project and support they received.